scaleway/serverless-functions-go/README.md

 ## 🚀 Features

 This repository aims to provide the best experience : **local testing, utils, documentations etc...** additionnaly we love to share things with community and we want to expose receipts to public.
+That's why we make our framework publicly available to help the community !

 ## 🏡 Local testing